Episode 58

 Speaker:

-obesity epidemic sciences introduced one
+obesity epidemic sciences introduced one promising

 Speaker:

-promising new tool besides surgery,
+new tool besides surgery, which are the

 Speaker: